chryshbk/CST8284/README.md

 # Object-Oriented Programming
-This project was entirely made in Java and contains proper documentation.
+This project was entirely made in Java and some of the projects contain proper documentation.